Browse topics for Surface 2

 Learn common mobile broadband terms, and find step-by-step instructions to help you set up and use a mobile broadband connection.

 Having mobile broadband connection problems?
 Here are some solutions to try.

 Remote Desktop: FAQ Windows.com

 With Remote Desktop, your keyboard and mouse control the remote computer just as though you were there.
-How to set it up.
+Learn how to set it up.

 Manage your mobile broadband data use

-Learn how to manage your mobile broadband data use and minimise extra charges.
+Learn how to manage your mobile broadband data use and minimize extra charges.

-If a wireless network is not available, you may be able to use your telephone’s mobile data connection to access the Internet with your Microsoft Surface.
+If a wireless network isn’t available, you may be able to use your phone’s cellular data connection to access the Internet with your Microsoft Surface.